Monsoon rains cover half of India - weather officials

-NEW DELHI, June 19 India's annual monsoon rains have covered half of the land mass four days later than the usual date, sources in the weather office said on Thursday.
+NEW DELHI India's annual monsoon rains have covered half of the land mass four days later than the usual date, sources in the weather office said on Thursday.

 The monsoon rains arrived five days behind schedule over the southern Kerala coast on June 6, and had since progressed at a slower pace over mainland India.